Meet the team

 Mat is responsible for managing the University's environmental impacts and all aspects of sustainability within the institution.
 This encompasses carbon reduction, energy (reduction and procurement), waste management, water and resource efficiency, sustainable buildings and travel and transport.
 Mat has an MSc in Sustainable Business.
 Mat's role is full-time.

 Liz is responsible for student and staff engagement in green initiatives, including sustainable travel, recycling and waste, energy-saving and campus biodiversity.
-She coordinates Winchester's Student Switch Off and staff engagement programmes and is also responsible for the management of the University Travel Plan and Biodiversity Action Plan.
+She coordinates Go Green Week, Winchester's Student Switch Off and staff engagement programmes and is responsible for the management of the University Travel Plan and Biodiversity Action Plan.
 Liz's role is full-time.

 Energy and Estates Technician